oskariorg/oskari-docs/md/documentation/bundles/framework/divmanazer/button.md

 ## How to use

-Creates a button with label "Alert" and binds a handler to it that shows an alert when clicked. addClass('primary') makes it visually a "primary" button == blue.
+Creates a button with label "Alert" and binds a handler to it that shows an alert when clicked. `addClass('primary')` makes it visually a "primary" button (colored blue).

 ```javascript
 var alertBtn = Oskari.clazz.create('Oskari.userinterface.component.Button');